Unity-Technologies/ml-agents/ml-agents/README.md

   want to train. __Note:__ If this argument is not passed, the training will be made through the editor.

-For more detailled documentation, check out the [ML-Agents toolkit documentation.](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Readme.md)
+For more detailed documentation, check out the [ML-Agents toolkit documentation.](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Readme.md)